A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Quantum Algorithms for MCP

 For simplicity, one might consider QAOA as a digital counterpart to quantum annealing.
 Specifically, the state described in Eq.\eqref{eq:annealing} can be seen as equivalent to a trotterized version of quantum annealing dynamics, implemented with $p$ Trotter steps.
 To sum up this brief overview of QAOA, it's important to highlight that the algorithm functions as a hybrid between quantum and classical computing.
 The variational ansatz is executed on a quantum device, while the optimization of parameters is performed by a classical computer.
 This creates a synergistic loop between the classical and quantum domains to efficiently run the algorithm.

-The implementation of QAOA for addressing MIS problems on a quantum processor utilizing Rydberg atoms (also known as neutral atoms) has shown promising results \cite{adams2019rydberg}.
-The groundbreaking research by \cite{ebadi2022quantum} demonstrated the successful resolution of MIS problems for a specific family of graphs, namely unit-disk graphs, with up to 80 vertices.
-These graphs are particularly well-matched to the connectivity of their quantum processor, akin to the favourable scenarios in quantum annealing.
+The implementation of QAOA for addressing MIS problems on a quantum processor utilizing Rydberg atoms (also known as neutral atoms) has shown promising results\cite{adams2019rydberg}.
+The groundbreaking research by Ebadi et al.\cite{ebadi2022quantum} demonstrated the successful resolution of MIS problems for a specific family of graphs, namely unit-disk graphs, with up to 80 vertices.
+These graphs are particularly well-matched to the connectivity of their quantum processor, akin to the favorable scenarios in quantum annealing.
 Comparative analysis with Simulated Annealing revealed a scaling advantage related to the hardness parameter of the instances, indicating a nearly quadratic speedup for the quantum approach.
-Notably, this represents a scenario where a theoretical quantum speedup can be substantiated, contrasting with the quantum annealing method where such proof is more elusive \cite{cain2023quantum}.
-Another recent study by Yin et al. \cite{yin2023solving} explores the use of Rydberg atom architectures for solving problems on a distinct class of graphs known as Kings graphs.
-Addressing the significant challenge of connectivity—a major hurdle for the practical deployment of quantum algorithms—a novel approach proposed by Nguyen et al. \cite{nguyen2023quantum} suggests a method for embedding problems of any connectivity with a quadratic overhead.
-Although this technique awaits experimental verification, it leverages the unique reconfigurability of Rydberg atom processors and their potential for qubit shuttling during computations \cite{vogel2019shuttling}.
-This adaptability positions Rydberg atom-based systems as an increasingly sought-after option in the quantum computing arena.
+This represents a scenario where a theoretical quantum speedup can be substantiated, contrasting with the quantum annealing method where such proof is more elusive\cite{cain2023quantum}.